Thinking your luck couldn’t get any worse? Well, brace yourself for a humorous journey into the world of Greek mythology, where even the mighty...

 Vladimir Kompanek, Milan Rúfus, Impressions, 2008.

 Such was the winter in the Rajecká valley, as the sculptor and painter Vladimír Kompánek remembered.
 He described it in the book Impressions, in which he immortalized his childhood memories.
 The cottages covered with snow in picturesque paradise villages, squatting under white caps, children chanting in the snow, and colorful carnival processions.

 Although his main artistic inspiration comes from the village of Rajec, from 1947 to 1949 Kompánek lived in the capital city of Bratislava where he studied at the Slovak Technical University and later he transferred to the Academy of Fine Arts (still in Bratislava), where he studied until 1954.
-In 1957 he was a co-founder of the so-called Mikuláš Galanda Group, which played a significant role in the formation of Slovak fine art.
+In 1957 he co-founded the so-called Mikuláš Galanda Group that played a significant role in the formation of Slovak fine art.